forkphorus/sb-downloader/README.md

 // This method fetches the project's metadata from https://api.scratch.mit.edu/projects/id
 // Example data: https://api.scratch.mit.edu/projects/104
 // Returned promise rejects when the project is unshared.
-// In browser environments, this will talk to a server we run instead of the Scratch API directly.
-// See the "Privacy" section below for more information.
 // We use this internally for fetching project tokens and titles.
 We export it in case you find it useful too. const metadata = await SBDL.getProjectMetadata('60917032');
 ```